osu-tournament-rating/otr-docs/docs/topics/API-Configuration.md

 ### JWT

 1. `Key`
-    - The `Key` field is the secret the API uses to encode and decode JSON Web Tokens.
+    - The secret the API uses to encode and decode JSON Web Tokens.
 This can be set to any string in development, but must be a randomized secret in production.

 2. `Audience`
-    - The `Audience` field refers to the intended recipient of the JWT.
+    - The intended recipient of the JWT.
 This can be set to any string for development purposes, but in production should be the intended resource server, such as `https://some.production.api.url`.

+3. `Issuer`
+   - Defines who issues the JWT.
+This can be any string in development, but should be set to a proper resource in production.

+### Auth

+1. `EnforceWhitelist`
+   - Whether to restrict web access to `User`s with the `whitelist` scope.
+Will be obsolete after the public beta is released.

+### Rate Limit

+1. `PermitLimit`
+   - The `PermitLimit` field is the default number of requests allotted to each authenticated user or client.
+Default is `60`.
+2. Window
+   - The `Window` field represents the default rate limit refresh period (in seconds).
+Default is `60`.